crazytweeks/payload-razorpay/README.md

 # Payload CMS Razorpay Plugin

+> ⚠️ **IMPORTANT NOTICE**
+>
+> This plugin is currently in alpha (v0.0.1-alpha.1) and under active development.
+> It is not recommended for production use as breaking changes may occur.
+> Use at your own risk in development environments only.

 A powerful Payload CMS plugin that seamlessly integrates Razorpay payment gateway for handling online payments and refunds in your Payload CMS applications.

 [![npm version](https://badge.fury.io/js/payload-razorpay.svg)](https://badge.fury.io/js/payload-razorpay)